On the cohomology of finite-dimensional nilpotent groups and Lie rings: Groups

-\section{Preliminaries on the cohomology of groups}
+\subsection{Preliminaries on the cohomology of groups}

-We recall some basic facts regarding the cohomology of groups; for the sake of completeness, we give proofs when it is needed.
-For general references on this topic, we refer to \cite{HS2} and to \cite{Ser}. \begin{definition} A $G$-module is the data of ($G$,$A$), where $G$ is a group and $A$ is an abelian group, equipped with a group action "$\cdot$" of $G$ on $A$.
-Equivalently, this amounts to giving a group homomorphism $\rho$ between $G$ and $\Aut(A)\subseteq \End(A)$. \end{definition}
+We recall some basic facts regarding the cohomology of groups.
+Although the results presented in this subsection are fairly standard, most textbooks adopt a categorical approach that does not extend well to abstract Lie rings, since general cohomological results may fail for higher cohomology groups in that setting.
+Moreover, it obscures the concrete interpretation through cochains which plays a central role in our approach.
+We therefore provide elementary algebraic proofs that extend naturally to the case of Lie rings.
+For general references on the topic of the cohomology of groups, we refer to \cite[Chap.
+6]{Weib} and to \cite[Chap.
+VII]{Ser} (the first one is categorical in nature while the second one insists more on cochains). \begin{definition} A $G$-module is the data of ($G$,$A$), where $G$ is a group and $A$ is an abelian group, equipped with a group action "$\cdot$" of $G$ on $A$.
+Equivalently, this amounts to giving a group homomorphism $\rho$ from $G$ to $\Aut(A)\subseteq \End(A)$. \end{definition}